GriffinJohnston/ldrs/readme.md

 ### `size: number`

-The size of the spinner.
+The size of the loader.
 Specifically, this defines the largest dimension (height or width) in pixels.

 ```jsx
 <Ring size={35} />